yprez/blog.yprez.com/posts/004-git-todo.rst

 :tags: git, grep, todo
 :category: General

-My code, like most code, tends to contain TODO/FIXME comments for things I don't want to bother with at the time of writing them.
-Sometimes these tend to pile up.
-A quick method of finding those is `git grep`:
+My code, like most code, tends to contain TODO/FIXME comments for things that I don't want to bother with at the time of writing them.
+Sometimes, these tend to pile up.
+A quick method of finding them is `git grep`:

 .. code-block:: bash

     $ git grep TODO

-Today I was looking for "TODO" annotations in an old project, and completely missed a couple of FIXMEs due to being too lazy to grep for them.
+Today I was looking for "TODO" annotations in an old project and completely missed a couple of FIXMEs due to being too lazy to grep for them.
 This would have caught them:

 .. code-block:: bash

     $ git grep -e TODO -e FIXME

-But that's too much typing, so why not make an alias for it?
+But that's too much typing.
+So why not make an alias for it?

 .. code-block:: cfg